OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 #### Create the release and deploy it

 After adding and configuring the steps, you create a release.
-I will be making many changes to the parent project in this article; you might see `2021.1.0-RCx` for the release numbers.
+I will be making many changes to the parent project in this post; you might see `2021.1.0-RCx` for the release numbers.

 ![](release-orchestration-create-release.png)